galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 The {BUSCO} results for the purged primary assembly look much better, since we no longer have the large amount of duplicate BUSCOs that we previously had.
 Additionally, there is no large increase in missing BUSCOs, indicating that we have *not* over-purged the primary assembly.

 The previous metrics tell us that the primary is likely fixed after purging, but what about the previously incomplete alternate assembly?
-Let's see if the Merqury spectra plots show any change in how *k*-mers are split up between the two assemblies.
+Let's see if the Merqury spectra plots show any change in how *k*-mers are split up between the two assemblies:

 ![Merqury spectra-asm plot after purging.](../../images/vgp_assembly/merqury_prialt_asm_postpurge.png "Merqury ASM plot after purging."){:width="65%"}

 This looks a lot better!
-The diploid regions are all shared between the two assemblies (the large green peak centered at 50x, the diploid coverage value), and the haplotypic variation is shared between the primary and alternate assemblies (the red and blue peaks centered around 25x, the haploid coverage value).
+The diploid regions are all shared between the two assemblies (the large green peak centered at 50x, the diploid coverage value), and the haplotypic variation is shared between the primary and alternate assemblies (the red and blue peaks centered around 25✕, the haploid coverage value).

 ![Merqury spectra-cn plot for primary assembly after purging.](../../images/vgp_assembly/merqury_prialt_priCN_postpurge.png "Merqury CN plot <i>for the primary assembly only</i> after purging."){:width="65%"}